-Best Hotels in Pudahuel:
+Best places to stay in Pudahuel:

-Holiday Inn Santiago – Airport Terminal, an IHG hotel is helpfully located directly opposite the airport, so is ideal if you are worried about missing your flight.
+mid-range ($$): Holiday Inn Santiago – Airport Terminal, an IHG hotel is helpfully located directly opposite the airport, so is ideal if you are worried about missing your flight.
 The rooms are all comfortable and a range of amenities, such as a sauna, gym, pool, bar, restaurant and free Wi-Fi and parking are available, so you don’t have to worry about sacrificing quality for convenience.

-La Quinta by Wyndham Santiago Aeropuerto is a 4-star hotel, just 5 minutes from the airport, so you don’t have to worry about travelling all over the place with your luggage, especially as there is a free shuttle service between the two.
+mid-range ($$): La Quinta by Wyndham Santiago Aeropuerto is a 4-star hotel, just 5 minutes from the airport, so you don’t have to worry about travelling all over the place with your luggage, especially as there is a free shuttle service between the two.
 The rooms are all comfortable, air-conditioned and feature Wi-Fi and amenities like TVs, while the hotel also boasts a pool, gym, restaurant and business centre.

-Hotel Diego de Almagro Aeropuerto provides pleasant, affordable accommodation, around a 7-minute shuttle ride from the airport.
+mid-range ($$): Hotel Diego de Almagro Aeropuerto provides pleasant, affordable accommodation, around a 7-minute shuttle ride from the airport.
 Rooms are all air-conditioned and soundproofed, while Wi-Fi and a buffet breakfast are included for each guest.
 The hotel also has a car park, gym, pool, sauna and tennis courts, all of which are available to use at no extra cost.

-City Express Santiago Aeropuerto is a modern hotel, located 2.5 miles from the airport.
+mid-range ($$): City Express Santiago Aeropuerto is a modern hotel, located 2.5 miles from the airport.
 The spacious, air-conditioned rooms all feature comfortable furnishings, private bathrooms and a TV.
 A bar and restaurant are present on site, where you can enjoy a drink, your complimentary breakfast or even order some room service.
 Free parking and an airport shuttle are both available to all guests, as is gym and Wi-Fi access.

-8. Lo Barnechea, where to stay in Santiago for skiing
+8. Lo Barnechea, for skiing

 Lo Barnechea is situated in the most north-eastern part of the city, much of the region is located in the mountains.
 This commune is a little different to most of the other parts of the city, as the thing it is famous for is its ski resorts.